dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 - `Fix well-formedness error`
 - `Replace & with escaped &amp;`
 - `Revise blog-post for grammar & style`
-- `Fix improper indendation`
+- `Fix improper indentation`
 - `Upload images for "blog-post-name"`

-While this tense appears rude at first, it produces more descriptive, shorter, easier-to-read messsages because the important verb comes first.
+While this tense appears rude at first, it produces more descriptive, shorter, easier-to-read messages because the important verb comes first.
 If you have trouble writing commit messages in this tense, imagine you are completing the sentence: _"If applied, this patch will"_ `Close unclosed <div> elements`.
 These short summaries are also _not_ full sentences, but short phrases.

 Look at this commit message: